Will's avatar

 SSH Jumping and Bastion Hosts 10 February 2021

 For many small or personal services running on a VPS in the cloud, administration is often done by connecting directly to the server via SSH.
-Such servers should be hardened with firewalls, employ an SSHd config that denies root and password-based login, run fail2ban, and other services and practices.
+Such servers should be hardened with firewalls, employ an SSHd config that denies root and password-based login, run fail2ban, and other services and … Read more (4 minute read)

 Using Monica to Help Manage your Personal Relationships 7 February 2021

 Many people no longer feel comfortable using Facebook.
-Whether you were never a member to begin with or you’ve had an account but chosen to remove yourself from the service, or you’ve simply tried to start using it less - either way, it’s no surprise given the way that they, across their family of products (including Instagram and WhatsApp), operate in terms of your own data and time.
+Whether you were never a member to begin with or you’ve had an account but chosen to remove yourself from the service, or you’ve simply tried to start using it less - either way, it’s no surprise given the way that they, across … Read more (5 minute read)

 Add icing to your websites using pattern.css 6 February 2021